Wabinab/Xenoblade-Chronicles-3-The-Book/src/17_valdi.md

 Q enjoyed his reaction with his annoyance destroyed, laughing hard, "Wahahahahhahaha!
 Any tool that defies the orders of its master is trash!
 Destined for the scrapyard!"

-Valdi rebuted in tears, "It's not trash!
+Valdi rebutted in tears, "It's not trash!
 Levnises have always, _always_ protected the things I care about.
 I'm so small and pathetic.
 But, they taught me that... that I'm worth something."
 As he climbed on his feet, "That's why I chose to be a mechanic.
 Not this..."
 Facing Q, "Not for something as sad as this!"

 "Why should you care about a hunk of metal?
 Hahahaha" The group ran beside him to face Q, as he continued, "If you oppose me, I'll do away with you -- full stop!"